Ultraviolet astronomical spectrograph calibration with laser frequency combs from nanophotonic lithium niobate waveguides

 \paragraph{Waveguide design.} An illustration of a nano-structured LiNbO$_3$ waveguide and the strong mode confinement to sub-µm$^2$ cross-section for efficient nonlinear conversion is shown in Figure~\ref{fig:waveguideDesign}a.
-The waveguides are fabricated from a commercially-available lithium niobate-on-insulator (LNOI) substrate with 800~nm-thick LiNbO$_3$ layer via electron-beam lithography and reactive-ion etching, resulting in a sidewall angle of $\sim$75$^\circ$ (Fig.~\ref{fig:waveguideDesign}c, Methods).
-In a first design step, we define the waveguide geometry, which influences the waveguide's group velocity dispersion (GVD), and the $\chi^{(3)}$-nonlinear spectral broadening of the input IR comb.
+The waveguides are fabricated from a commercially-available undoped lithium niobate-on-insulator (LNOI) substrate with an 800~nm-thick LiNbO$_3$ layer via electron-beam lithography and reactive-ion etching, resulting in a sidewall angle of $\sim$75$^\circ$ (Fig.~\ref{fig:waveguideDesign}c, Methods).
+The waveguides taper to a width of 2500~nm at the chip facet, for input and coutput coupling.
+In a first design step, considering the fundamental transverse electric polarization (TE) waveguide mode, we define the waveguide geometry, which in nano-photonic waveguides enables engineering of the waveguide's group velocity dispersion (GVD), and additional $\chi^{(3)}$-nonlinear spectral broadening of the input IR comb.
 In unpoled waveguides, top widths in the range of 800 to 1200~nm result in anomalous GVD and the most significant broadening.
 Spectral broadening is also possible in the normal GVD regime, typically resulting in less broad, but more uniform spectra.

-In a second design step, we define the waveguide's poling pattern.
-The IR input spectrum can be transferred efficiently to shorter wavelengths through $\chi^{(2)}$-nonlinear effects, if a fixed phase relation between the involved waves is maintained (\textit{phase matching}).
-However, due to chromatic material dispersion, this cannot easily be fulfilled.
-Alternatively, in ferroelectric crystals such as LiNbO$_3$, \textit{quasi-phase matching (QPM)} is possible.
+In a second design step, we define the waveguide's poling pattern to transfer the broadened fundamental spectrum to shorter wavelengths.
+This can be achieved efficiently, when a fixed phase relation between the involved waves is maintained (\textit{phase matching}).
+However, due to chromatic material dispersion, this cannot easily be fulfilled across the entire spectral interval of interest (regardless of the choice of waveguide geometry and GVD at the fundamental wavelength).
+As an alternative to natural phase matching, in ferroelectric crystals such as LiNbO$_3$, \textit{quasi-phase matching (QPM)} is possible.
 Here, the sign of the $\chi^{(2)}$-nonlinearity is periodically flipped within segments of length $\Lambda$ (poling period), via poling of the crystal's domains (Methods) to compensate the increasing phase-mismatch between the waves.
 For sum-frequency generation processes (which underlie harmonic generation), $\Lambda$ is

 where $k_1$ and $k_2$ are the input propagation constants, and $k_3$ is the output propagation constant in the waveguide.
 To achieve broadband QPM, $\Lambda$ may be chirped (i.e., varied along the waveguide).
 To design $\Lambda(z)$ (z is the spatial coordinate in the propagation direction), we numerically compute the frequency $\omega$ dependent propagation constants $k(\omega)$ of the fundamental waveguide mode for waveguide top widths of 800, 1000 and 1200~nm.
 Based on Eq.~\ref{eq:qpm}, we derive the required poling period $\Lambda$ for a number of sum-frequency processes that would result in second harmonic generation (SHG = fundamental+fundamental), third harmonic generation (THG = SHG+fundamental) and fourth harmonic generation (FHG = SHG+SHG or THG+fundamental).
 These periods $\Lambda$ are shown in Fig.~\ref{fig:waveguideDesign}b, as a function of the fundamental comb's wavelengths.